Gman-Superfly/Complexity_from_Constraints/README.md

 ### Related evidence (recent work)
 We note independent, recent work that aligns with parts of this framework.
 We converged on similar ideas separately; we cite these as related evidence without claiming priority:

+- **Data-Driven Ginzburg-Landau ROMs** (Williams et al., 2024): Validates the use of **Landau order parameters** and **SINDy-discovered sparse dynamics** for modeling oscillatory instabilities (vortex shedding).
+Their findings—that complex high-order terms vanish under sparsity, leaving a core Landau-Ginzburg structure—strongly support our minimalist "quadratic/quartic + sparse coupling" design.
+Link: https://arxiv.org/html/2411.08277v1
-- Dynamic Chunking for End-to-End Hierarchical Sequence Modeling (H-Net) — dynamic boundary “gating”, smoothing (soft application) and ratio-style compression targets echo our gating + gate-benefit + complexity patterns.
+- **Dynamic Chunking** (H-Net): Dynamic boundary “gating”, smoothing (soft application) and ratio-style compression targets echo our gating + gate-benefit + complexity patterns.
 Link: https://arxiv.org/html/2507.07955v2
-- EXPO: Stable Reinforcement Learning with Expressive Policies — base policy plus edit-selection mirrors our “provisional + redemption” coupling with explicit benefit vs cost.
+- **EXPO**: Stable Reinforcement Learning with Expressive Policies — base policy plus edit-selection mirrors our “provisional + redemption” coupling with explicit benefit vs cost.
 Link: https://arxiv.org/html/2507.07986v2

 ### Discrete–continuous optimization bridge
 - We use hazard-based gating (η_gate = 1 − exp(−softplus(k·net))) as a smooth relaxation of discrete open/close decisions.
 During measurement we apply soft blending; for attribution or deployment we can apply a hard threshold (straight‑through–like), yielding a practical route to solve discrete selection with continuous optimization inside the coordinator (no REINFORCE).